hmarcelodn/form3tech/README.md

 Integration tests have been added to test the e2e wrapper functionality.
 I created db.go file which perform 2 operations:

-1. Seed: Produces data to make it available for tests. (it runs at the beggining of the test).
+1. **Seed**: Produces data to make it available for tests. (it runs at the beggining of the test).
-2. Truncate: Cleans up the accounts table after tests were ran. (it runs on test cleanup).
+2. **Truncate**: Cleans up the accounts table after tests were ran. (it runs on test cleanup).

 ## Unit Tests

 Unit tests have been added to test individual component behavior.
 I created the mocks.go and http_client.go files.

-1. mocks.go: This mocks the HttpClient and make the method Do() configurable so I can mock it during unit tests execution.
+1. **mocks.go**: This mocks the HttpClient and make the method Do() configurable so I can mock it during unit tests execution.
-2. http_client.go: This is an interface needed for polymorphism, so I can mock it later using my own MockClient struct.
+2. **http_client.go**: This is an interface needed for polymorphism, so I can mock it later using my own MockClient struct.

 ## Dockerization